This science lab camp is for young people aged between 16 and 18 years old who have an interest in science.

 This residential is only open to young people who will be aged 16 - 18 years old at the time of attending.

-We want to ensure participants get to share in their experience with those of a similar age.
-Please consider what age the attendee will be on the course date and check they fit into the age category when booking.
+We want to ensure participants get to share their experience with those of a similar age.
+Please consider what age the attendee will be on the course date you choose, and check they fit in the age category for that date when booking.
+(Please see each individual course at the bottom of this page for age ranges.)

+When you book, it is essential that you enter the age and attendees name in the Order Notes at checkout.
 If the attendee is under 18, the booking must be made by a parent/guardian.

 When attending the residential dates which welcome 16-18 year olds, all participants will be expected to follow the behaviour and conduct rules which will be in place to safeguard young people.